joolstorrentecalo/gitlab-foss/doc/ci/environments/kubernetes_dashboard.md

 > - Kubernetes watch API integration [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/422945) in GitLab 16.6 [with a flag](../../administration/feature_flags.md) named `k8s_watch_api`.
 Disabled by default.
 > - Kubernetes watch API integration [enabled by default](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/136831) in GitLab 16.7.
-> - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/427762) in GitLab 17.1.
-Feature flag `k8s_watch_api` removed.

-View a dashboard to see the status of connected clusters.
+View a dashboard to see the status of any connected clusters.
 If the `k8s_watch_api` feature flag is enabled, the status of your Kubernetes resources and Flux reconciliation updates in real time.